slim92code/purple-team-lab/README.md

 ## Blue-team wins (Defender on, not staged)

 - **AMSI blocked Mimikatz DCSync** — Defender flagged the PowerShell invocation of `mimikatz.exe` as `ScriptContainedMaliciousContent` and killed it before execution.
 A known tool, stopped cold.
-- **But AMSI stops the tool, not the technique.** `fcastle` is a Domain Admin and inherits *Replicating Directory Changes* via `BUILTIN\Administrators`, so an AMSI-evading DCSync would have succeeded.
-The durable control here is least privilege — removing DCSync rights and tiering admin accounts — not AV signatures.
+- **But AMSI stops the tool, not the technique.** `fcastle` is a Domain Admin and holds *Replicating Directory Changes* via `BUILTIN\Administrators` — privilege wasn't the barrier.
+AMSI blocked the Mimikatz invocation, and an AMSI-evading attempt (SharpKatz) then failed at the DRS bind, not on permissions.
+The durable control is least privilege — removing DCSync rights and tiering admin accounts — not AV signatures.
 (Addressed in Lab v2.)

 ## Dashboard